About me

-Elizabeth taught me the value in non-judgemental listening when all I wanted to do was solve and fix.
-I simply could not bare to see my sister in pain, and that feeling of helplessness is a deep wound that I still feel to this day.
-I owe her more than words can explain for being my sister, and for ultimately teaching me the importance of life.
-On October 13th, 2013 my sister died.
-She was only 26 years old.
+A big part of who I am, and the reason I work in art therapy, is because of my sister, Elizabeth.
+On October 13th, 2013 my sister died of suicide.
 Her loss pierced through the layers of beliefs and foundations on which I saw the world.
 It led me on a journey towards understanding my own mortality and seeking answers through therapy and spirituality.

-Discovering Transpersonal Art Therapy
+Discovering Art Therapy

 I don’t see what I do now as work or a career, but more as a life purpose.
 Everything I went through brought me exactly where I am today.
 Although it’s not the journey I wanted, I’m grateful for every part of it for making me the person I am today.